Haghrah/PyIT2FLS/README.md

 ### Some notes on version 0.5
 - Supporting both Mamdani and TSK systems.
-- Some bugs have fixed in this vesion.
-Now it is possible to use different domains for FLS inputs and outputs.
+- Some bugs have been fixed in this vesion.
+Now, it is possible to use different domains for FLS inputs and outputs.

 ### Some notes on version 0.4
 - Some bugs have been fixed in this version especially in type reduction algorithms.
 I would like to say thanks to Dr. K.B Badri Narayanan for reporting the errors.
-- Some new IT2FSs are added to the toolkit.
+- Some new IT2FSs have been added to the toolkit.
 - In previous versions, the height of the IT2FS_Gaussian_UncertStd and IT2FS_Gaussian_UncertMean IT2FSs was fixed to 1, by default.
 But in the new version, user must give the height value in the parameters list as the last element.

 ## Docstrings